djtersteegc/rx02-emulator-mega-shield/README.md

 ![rx02-1](docs/RX02-1.jpg)

 You can also still run it via the original serial terminal command scheme.
-If you don't want to build it with the LCD or buttons, you can disable supprort in the code by setting
+If you don't want to build it with the LCD or buttons, you can disable supprort in the code by leaving

-`#define USE_LCD_MENU 0`
+`#define USE_LCD_MENU`

-in `my_project.h`
+commented out (undefined) in `my_project.h`

 ![rx02-2](docs/RX02-2.jpg)